ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 ## Vulnerabilities Overview

-During our investigation into ErrTraffic we discovered an authenticated file upload vulnerability that could be leveraged to upload a webshell and gain Remote Code Execution (RCE).
-In later versions we discovered the developers had patched this vulnerability, but we found a way to bypass this :P
+Our analysis of ErrTraffic uncovered several recurring design flaws that lead to full panel compromise:

-Although the RCE we discovered requires authentiation, in some versions of ErrTraffic, it is possible to circumvent authentication completely.
+- Authenticated file upload paths that allow arbitrary code execution

-By default, if a `install.php` source file isn't manually deleted, ErrTraffic will allows itself to be reinstalled with a new configuration.
-We can install a "rouge" MySQL server that we control.
+- An exposed `install.php` endpoint that enables panel reinstallation and authentication bypass

-If we can host the database for "ErrTraffic" server ourselves, we can set our own credentials and bypass authentication, potentially leading to an authenticated RCE if an older version is being used.
+- Database-controlled file paths that can be abused for local file disclosure via path traversal

-Furthermore, we discovered that if we host the MySQL database ourselves, we can modify the hard-coded file paths where malware is hosted, leveraging path traversal in order to read local files.
+In the sections below, we walk through how each issue was identified, exploited, and chained together in real-world scenarios.

 # Seizing the source

-As unfortunately we cannot attack genuine threat actor infrastrcuture, in order to find vulnerabilities and exploit, we need to get our hands on the source-code and self host.
+As unfortunately we cannot attack genuine threat actor infrastructure, in order to find vulnerabilities and exploit, we need to get our hands on the source-code and self host.

-We saw Censys' had the source, and it was being advertised on cybercrime forumns, so it must be out there!
+We saw Censys' had the source, and it was being advertised on cybercrime forums, so it must be out there!
 There are few ways we could approach getting our hands on this.

 * OSINT
 * Fuzzing

-Fuzzing ended up being successful as threat actors are simple and predicatable creatures.
+Fuzzing ended up being successful as threat actors are simple and predictable creatures.

 ## Fuzzing